-The Womxn's March on Seattle and how Trump spurred women to activism, on The Overcast
+The Womxn's March on Seattle and how Trump spurred more women to activism, on The Overcast

-In this week's episode of The Overcast, politics reporter Daniel Beekman and assistant digital editor Gina Cole talk with reporter Christine Clarridge about the Womxn's March in Seattle.
-Beekman and Cole also speak with video editor Lauren Frohne about a story focusing on women who have felt moved to political activism after Trump's election.
+In this week's episode of The Overcast, we talk about the Womxn's March in Seattle and about a story focusing on women who felt moved to political activism after Trump's election.

-The day after Donald Trump is inaugurated as the 45th President of the United States, thousands of women all over the world — and their allies — will march through their cities in a show of solidarity with people who may feel threatened by his administration.
+The day after Donald Trump is sworn in as the 45th President of the United States, thousands of women all over the world — and their allies — will march through their cities in a show of solidarity with people who may feel threatened by his administration.
 Seattle’s demonstration is expected to be one of the nation’s largest.

 In episode 20 of The Overcast, politics reporter Daniel Beekman and assistant digital editor Gina Cole talk with reporter Christine Clarridge about how the Womxn’s March on Seattle came together and what to expect on Saturday.